 Description And Comments

-This is Disney's answer to the roller-coaster proliferation at Universal's Islands of Adventure and Busch Gardens theme parks.
-Exponentially wilder than Space Mountain or Big Thunder Mountain in the Magic Kingdom, Rock 'n' Roller Coaster is an attraction for fans of cutting-edge thrill rides.
-Although the rock icons and synchronized music add measurably to the experience, the ride itself, as opposed to sights and sounds along the way, is the focus.
-The Rock 'n' Roller Coaster offers loops, corkscrews, and drops that make Space Mountain seem like the Jungle Cruise.
-What really makes this metal coaster unusual, however, is that first, it's in the dark (like Space Mountain, only with Southern California nighttime scenes instead of space), and second, you're launched up the first hill like a jet off a carrier deck.
-By the time you crest the hill, you'll have gone from 0 to 57 miles per hour in less than three seconds.
-When you enter the first loop, you'll be pulling five g's.
-By comparison, that's two more g's than astronauts experience at liftoff on a space shuttle.
+Exponentially wilder than Space Mountain or Big Thunder Mountain in the Magic Kingdom, Rock ’n’ Roller Coaster is an attraction for fans of high-speed thrill rides.
+Although the presence of Aerosmith and the synchronized music add measurably to the experience, the ride itself is the focus.
+Rock ’n’ Roller Coaster’s loops, corkscrews, and drops make Space Mountain seem like It’s a Small World.
+What really makes this metal coaster unusual, however, is that first, it’s in the dark (like Space Mountain, only with Southern California nighttime scenes instead of space), and second, you’re launched up the first hill like a jet off a carrier deck.
+By the time you crest the hill, you’ll have gone from 0 to 57 mph in less than 3 seconds.
+When you enter the first loop, you’ll be pulling 5 g’s—2 more than astronauts used to experience at liftoff on a space shuttle.

 You can't warn people enough about Rock 'n' Roller Coaster.
 My daughter and I refused to go on it at all.
 My 9-year-old son, who had no problems with any ride, including Tower of Terror, went on with my husband first thing in the morning.
 My son came off so shaken he was "done for" the rest of the day and never fully recuperated.
 My husband just closed his eyes and hoped for the best.